PAT Testing: Do You Need It for Your Craft Fair Setup?

 PAT testing is one way to demonstrate compliance with this duty, but it is not the only way.
 The HSE has stated clearly that there is no legal requirement for PAT testing and that the phrase "annual PAT test" has no basis in law.

-The real legal obligation is simpler: keep your electrical equipment safe.
+The real legal obligation is simpler: keep the electrical equipment you use on your market stall safe.
 How you demonstrate that is up to you.

 Why event organisers ask for it

-Despite the lack of a legal requirement, many event organisers — especially those at council-owned venues, indoor markets, and larger events — require stallholders to provide PAT certificates as a condition of booking.
+Despite the lack of a legal requirement, many event organisers, especially those running indoor craft fairs at council-owned venues, indoor markets, and larger events, require stallholders to provide PAT certificates as a condition of booking.
+Many venues that host indoor craft fairs make PAT certificates a condition of their hire agreement, and organisers pass that requirement on to stallholders.

 This is the organiser's risk management policy, not a legal mandate.
 They are protecting themselves by ensuring that every piece of electrical equipment plugged into their power supply has been independently checked.